torisan-unya/AI-Novel-Prompt-Hybrid/academic-paper/02_extended-framework-validation.md

 ---

 The following submission timeline is simulated and included solely for illustrative purposes.
-*Manuscript received: September 11, 2025*
+*Manuscript received: August 15, 2025*
-*Revised: September 17, 2025*
+*Revised: September 10, 2025*
-*Accepted for publication: September 25, 2025*
+*Accepted for publication: September 15, 2025*
-*Published online: September 30, 2025*
+*Published online: September 18, 2025*

 *This document represents a simulated framework intended to evolve through further conceptual validation and community engagement.
 Contributions, critiques, and improvements from the research community are welcomed and encouraged.*